mikee47/Sming-NVS/README.rst

 Namespaces
 ^^^^^^^^^^

-To mitigate potential conflicts in key names between different components, NVS assigns each key-value pair to one of namespaces.
+To mitigate potential conflicts in key names between different components, NVS assigns each key-value pair to one namespace.
 Namespace names follow the same rules as key names, i.e., the maximum length is 15 characters.
 Namespace name is specified in the ``nvs_open`` or ``nvs_open_from_part`` call.
 This call returns an opaque handle, which is used in subsequent calls to the ``nvs_get_*``, ``nvs_set_*``, and ``nvs_commit`` functions.
 This way, a handle is associated with a namespace, and key names will not collide with same names in other namespaces.
 Please note that the namespaces with the same name in different NVS partitions are considered as separate namespaces.